khanjanny/check-list/README.md

-# Bug-Bounty-Check-list
-# for Web App
+# Check-list for Web App

 > This checklist may help you to have a good methodology for bug bounty hunting
 When you have done a action, don't forget to check ;)